samsquire/mazzle/docs/index.md

     --workers-key ~/secrets/worker-ssh-key
 ```

+## idiom - provision workers to begin with

 An idiom in `devops-pipeline` is that your very first stage in your pipeline is to provision worker nodes.
+These are the servers that run the remainder of the build.

 ![](worker-provisioning.svg)

+The at symbol `@` at the beginning of a component reference means that this component builds on the master node.

 ```
 digraph G {